Canace22/langchain-tools-demo/README.md

 - Added option to show only AI avatars in chat conversations for a cleaner interface
 - Updated keyboard shortcuts in the Sender component: now uses Enter to send messages and Shift+Enter for line breaks
 - Added Markdown rendering support with syntax highlighting for AI messages in conversations
+- Redesigned the Welcome component with Ant Design X branding and improved layout

 ## Getting Started